The Problem

 Audit Quest: Global Compliance is a Dragon Quest-meets-Street Fighter 2 mashup.
 You pick your auditor from a TMNT arcade-style character select screen, hop on a plane to one of eight facilities around the world, and explore top-down pixel art offices, labs, and factories.
 When you stumble onto a compliance issue, an encounter triggers: is this a violation?
 What Enhesa category does it fall under?
 Get it right and your credibility climbs.
 Get it wrong enough and your audit license gets revoked.
 Game over.

-The eight facilities span London, Brussels, Toronto, Frankfurt, Sao Paulo, California, Osaka, and Shanghai—each with jurisdiction-specific regulations and escalating difficulty.
-The MVP ships with the London Office fully playable and the other seven marked “Coming Soon.”
+The eight facilities span London, Madrid, Toronto, Frankfurt, São Paulo, California, Osaka, and Shanghai—each with jurisdiction-specific regulations and escalating difficulty.
+Story mode enforces sequential progression; practice mode lets you tackle any facility in any order.

 The Art Style Saga